CAR-T Cells RNA Silencing Guide

 - Cytokine release syndrome mitigation (TNF-α, IL-6 modulation)

-- CAR-NK cell enhancement (checkpoint knockout in NK-92 or primary NK cells)
+- CAR-NK cell enhancement (checkpoint knockdown in NK-92 or primary NK cells)

 - Translational CAR-T research and manufacturing optimization